Suicide statistics: figures and background

 Comparison of suicide with other causes of death

-A total of 9215 people died by suicide in Germany in 2021.
-In comparison: in the same period, 2562 people died from traffic accidents, 1826 from illegal drugs and 275 from homicide.
-Thus, almost twice as many people died from suicide in 2021 as from traffic accidents, illegal drugs and homicide combined.
+A total of 10.304 people died by suicide in Germany in 2023.
+In comparison: in the same period, 3106 people died from traffic accidents, 2227 from illegal drugs and 199 from homicides.
+Thus, twice as many people died from suicide in 2023 as from traffic accidents, illegal drugs and homicides combined.

 Suicide development in the last 20 years (in Berlin and Germany)